Case Study: Avigilon Cloud

 Leadership & Learnings

-• Brought design, product, and support together in co-creation workshops
+• Brought design, product, engineering and support together in co-creation workshops

-• Elevated research from “early-stage input” to a continuous strategy tool
+• Elevated research from “early-stage input” to a continuous strategy tool.
+We introduced Microsoft Clarity.

-• Drove accessibility and clarity across all views (high-contrast design, assistive labels, etc.)
+• Drove accessibility and clarity across all views (high-contrast design, assistive labels, built-in help, etc.)

 • Created a framework for closing the research loop—a practice now replicated across Avigilon Cloud projects